Be a Youth Pastor: Step-by-Step Career Guide

 While not always required, many churches and ministries seek youth pastors with bachelor's degrees.
 Some employers require that the degree be in religious studies or a related field.
 There are also youth ministry and theology bachelor's degree programs that focus on youth-related issues, leadership, counseling and Biblical concepts.

 Coursework in these degree programs explore religious philosophies, religious history and church rituals.
 Classes prepare youth pastors to work with children and train them in the techniques and tools that are useful for engaging adolescents in spirituality and encouraging spiritual growth.
 Students may also take courses in public speaking, literature and writing.

 - Complete an internship to get practical experience.
 Many youth ministry degree programs include an internship as part of their curricula.
 Students learn how to lead a group of youth, build team skills and pick an area of interest within youth ministry.

 - Volunteer to gain an understanding of the role.
 Volunteering is one way to network, meet potential employers and help future youth pastors figure out their strengths and weaknesses in the profession.
 They can find volunteer opportunities at local churches or community centers.

 Step 2: Find Employment

 Prospective youth pastors can look for jobs within the religious community or at local community venues.
-Continuing to volunteer and showing interest in the church also shows employers that one is passionate and interested in the job and may lead to full-time or part-time employment.
+Volunteering and connecting with local ministries may lead to full-time or part-time employment.
 Individuals may also submit a resume and cover letter to larger religious organizations.

 - Become ordained.
 Many churches require youth pastors to be ordained within the appropriate denomination.
 Ordination requirements vary between churches.